 13 : 20 = 0.65

 We will apply this difference all over we have information about the number of stitches or rows in the pattern.

-116 * 0.75 = 87 – this will be the number of stitches for our foundation chain according to our gauge.
+116 * 0.65 = 75.4 – you can round it to 76 sts to start with.
+And this will be your foundation chain according to your gauge.